 When considering the perching portion of the swing, you may choose to use a twig, branch, or piece of wood.
 If you go the route of a branch, it is best to make sure that the branch is of a reasonably wide width.

 Contrary to popular belief chickens, unlike birds, do not wrap their little toes around their perches.
 They in actuality sit more flat-footed, so the thicker the branch or log is, the more comfortable they will find their perching to be.

-Now, to create the swing is quite easy.
-Simply drill a hole at each end of the twig, branch, or piece of wood and then pull a piece of thick rope or twine through the hole.
+Now, creating the swing is quite easy.
+Simply drill a hole at each end of the twig, branch, or piece of wood, and then pull a piece of thick rope or twine through the hole.
 Do not use a chain as your chickens may get caught in it and become hurt or harmed.

 Make sure to make a strong, and secure knot in the ends of the rope that is closest to the hole in the wood.
 You will then attach the other end of the rope to the roof of the run or the coop.

 Check out this link for a step-by-step guide.